 4: The Flixecourt Spinning Mill

-The Flixecourt spinning mill is a vestige of the textile industry which marked the economic history of the region.
+The Flixecourt spinning mill is a vestige of the textile industry that marked the economic history of the region.

 Site Features